kevinlin1/kevinlin1.github.io/cs61b/java-gotchas/index.md

         }
     }

-## Functions are no longer "first class"
+## Functions are no longer first class
+""
 In Python, we treat functions themselves as proper values: for example, we can pass them around as inputs to other functions and define higher-order functions.

     def square(x):